 Options time is an important point in your education.
-It is here that you will choose some of the subjects that you will study for the next two years.
+You will begin Key Stage 4 where only a small number of subjects are compulsory; you will choose rest of the subjects that you will study for the next two years.
 We know that you will have a lot of questions about the options process: Which subject is right for me?
 What if I don't know what I want to do at all?
 Do not worry, we will help you to make choices that are right for you.